Highest ever numbers of organ donors and recipients from minority ethnic groups last year, but shortage remains critical

 “We know that families who haven’t discussed organ donation often decide it’s safer to say no when faced with the possibility of donating a relative’s organs.
 Not having the conversation means opportunities for lifesaving transplants are being lost.”

-Another reason commonly given by black, Asian and minority ethnic families for declining to donate a relative’s organs is the belief it is against their religion or culture.
+Another reason commonly given by minority ethnic group families for declining to donate a relative’s organs is the belief it is against their religion or culture.

 However, all the major religions support organ donation and transplantation in principle, and a great deal of work is being done within faith communities to break down the myths and perceived barriers to donation, including through Kidney Research UK's peer educators.